Heat as One Important Energy Factor Can Be Controlled

 Infrared camera systems can do this in a very good way as firstly they do not need any contact for the measurement and secondly they provide an image of the heat distribution.
 This helps to visualize and understand the situation.
 Also the thermographic software family IRBIS® 3 supports this.
 A variety of analysis methods precisely present temperature changes over time and in space.

-On Demand: Applications for Thermal Imaging on Wind Power Systems
+Applications for Thermal Imaging on Wind Power Systems

 • General information about infrared thermography and presentation of different infrared camera techniques